njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.md

 For this Challenge, I was tasked with helping a small, rural town modernize its vote-counting process; the associated poll data was in an input csv file, election_data.csv.
 The Python script analyzes the votes in the dataset and calculates each of the following values:

-  * The total number of votes cast
+  * The total number of votes cast: 369,711

-  * A complete list of candidates who received votes
+  * A complete list of candidates who received votes:

+    Charles Casper Stockham

+    Diana DeGette

+    Raymon Anthony Doane

-  * The percentage of votes each candidate won
+  * The percentage of votes each candidate won:

+    Charles Casper Stockham: 23.05%

+    Diana DeGette: 73.81%

+    Raymon Anthony Doane: 3.14%

-  * The total number of votes each candidate won
+  * The total number of votes each candidate won:

+    Charles Casper Stockham: 85,213

+    Diana DeGette: 272,892

+    Raymon Anthony Doane: 11,606

-  * The winner of the election based on popular vote
+  * The winner of the election based on popular vote: Diana DeGette

-Both programs are versatile and capable of processing other datasets with the same formats: for instance, PyPoll can also handle write-in candidates.
+Both programs are versatile and capable of processing other data sets with the same formats: for instance, PyPoll can also handle write-in candidates and announce ties.

 ----